 The Trustees have responsibility for strategy and the oversight of the day-to-day management and operation of the Trust as carried out by the senior management team.
-The Trust has various Committees to support all obligations and responsibilities outlined in The Academies Financial Handbook.
+The Trust has various Committees to support all obligations and responsibilities outlined in The Academy Trust Handbook.
 The Trustees are responsible for shaping general policy; setting an annual budget plan aligned to the agreed Trust priorities; monitoring the Trust by use of results and budgets; managing risk and providing assurance; capital expenditure; making major decisions about the Leadership of the Trust and Trust appointments.

-The Senior Management Team is to provide day-to-day management of the Trust and includes the CEO and Founding Heads as well as the School Improvement Team, Strategic Business Manager, Chief Financial Officer, HR Lead, Safeguarding Lead, and the Emotional Wellbeing Lead.
-They are responsible for the operational aspects of running the Trust including the authorisation of spending within agreed budgets and according to delegated authorities and the appointment of staff.
+The Senior Management Team is to provide day-to-day management of the Trust and includes the CEO and Founding Heads as well as the Head of the School Improvement and Chief Financial Officer.
+During the year the Chief Financial Officer resigned.
+The new Chief Financial Officer started on 1st September 2022.
+The CFO, along with the Trust Operations Manager, are responsible for the operational aspects of running the Trust including the authorisation of spending within agreed budgets and according to delegated authorities and the appointment of staff.

-The Chief Executive Office is the Accounting Officer.
+The Chief Executive Officer is the Accounting Officer.